 Present Interest: To be eligible for the annual $13,000 exclusion from the Federal Gift Tax, the gift must be of a “present interest”.
 In other words, the gift must belong to the donee with “no strings attached.”
 (However, see “Crummey Trust” above.)

 Probate: The process, usually administered by a probate court or an official subject to the court’s authority, established in all fifty states to supervise the transfer of legal title to property from a decedent to his heirs or beneficiaries, or to supervise the management of the property and affairs of one incapable of handling his or her own affairs.

 Procrastination: “Putting off doing something until later.”
-[Webster definition] Most common reason people neglect to establish basic estate plan while alive, often resulting in unnecessary expense, delay, taxes and family friction after death of procrastinator.
+[Webster definition] Most common reason people neglect to establish a basic estate plan while alive, often resulting in unnecessary expense, delay, taxes and family friction after the death of procrastinator.

-Qualified Domestic Trust (QDOT): A marital Trust used for the benefit of a non-U.S. citizen spouse containing special provisions specified by the Internal Revenue Code such that transfers to the QDOT qualify for a limited estate tax marital deduction, until they are actually withdrawn from the Trust.
+Qualified Domestic Trust (QDOT): A marital Trust used for the benefit of a non-U.S. citizen spouse containing special provisions specified by the Internal Revenue Code such that transfers to the QDOT qualify for a limited estate tax marital deduction until they are actually withdrawn from the Trust.

 Qualified Personal Residence Trust (QPRT): An Irrevocable Trust established to hold title to residential property.
 The owner transfers ownership of the house to the Trust, retaining the right to reside in the home rent-free for a period of years.
 Used to reduce the transfer tax cost of leaving a residence to one’s beneficiaries.